karanyeole/Hand-Gesture-Recognition-System/README.md

 ## Features
 - Real-time hand gesture recognition using a webcam.
 - Controls for five gestures: up, down, left, right, and stop.
-- Chrome extension for controlling streaming videos on YouTube.
 - Webpage interface for easy demonstration and usage.

 ## Dataset Description